 Our Trustees are the 'directors' of the organisation and are responsible under Company Law for the operations of the Trust.
 Their core functions are to set the strategic direction of the Trust, hold the CEO to account for performance and to ensure that the Trust adheres to the various legislations and regulations by which we are bound.
 They are also responsible for ensuring that the Trust demonstrates financial probity.

-Our Board of Trustees has three sub-committees, the Audit, Finance & Resources Committee, the Governance & Remuneration Committee and the Quality of Education Committee, whose terms of reference are reviewed annually.
-These documents can be found by clicking on the relevant link below:
+Our Board of Trustees has four sub-committees, the Audit, Finance & Risk Committee, the Governance & Remuneration Committee and the Quality of Education Committee, whose terms of reference are reviewed annually.

 Further information on our Trustees can be found here.

-The Trust Board delegates some responsibilities to Scrutiny Panels, who operate under the steer of the Quality of Education Committee.
+The Trust Board delegates some responsibilities to Local Governing Committees, who operate under the steer of the Quality of Education and Governance and Remuneration Committee.

-- To champion the Trust in the community
+- To receive and support the views of stakeholders and champion the Trust in the community